autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/parameters.md

 ### Attributes

 Parameters have several attributes, some are required and some optional.
-The optional attributes are highly encouraged when applicable, as they provide useful information about a parameter to the user.
+The optional attributes are highly encouraged when applicable, as they provide useful information about a parameter and can ensure the value of the parameter is within its bounds.

 #### Required